seanpm2001/seanpm2001/OldVersions/English/1/README.txt

 No more "all users who have interacted with me" updates for now (too memory intensive) the list will be kept Full repository listing (WIP)
-My server and server plans + request for help
+My server and server plans + request for help Nicknames (SEAN9000)
+Update information about Windows and MacOS support
 ```

 </details> <!-- End of completed remodel goals section !-->